 Kaltain Rompier

-A beautiful and calculating noblewoman, Kaltain arrives at court as a guest of Duke Perrington, a powerful and intimidating figure in the king’s inner circle.
+Kaltain Rompier is a beautiful and calculating noblewoman, she arrives at court as a guest of Duke Perrington, a powerful and intimidating figure in the king’s inner circle.
 Ambitious and socially astute, Kaltain has her eyes set on Prince Dorian.

 Theodus Brullo